deeepeshthakur/GSoCBlog2019/_posts/2019-07-27-second-eval-report.md

 ## Future Work
-With the above contibutions  [Issue #73](https://github.com/JuliaDiffEq/StochasticDiffEq.jl/issues/73) of [StochasticDiffEq.jl](https://github.com/JuliaDiffEq/StochasticDiffEq.jl) is almost complete with only `SROCK2KomBur` remaining.
+With the above contibutions  [Issue #73](https://github.com/JuliaDiffEq/StochasticDiffEq.jl/issues/73) of [StochasticDiffEq.jl](https://github.com/JuliaDiffEq/StochasticDiffEq.jl) is almost complete with only `SROCK2KomBur` and `SROCKC2` remaining.
 After that I want to implement a robust way of approximating Double Stochastic Integrals with order 1 accuracy.